isaacsimmons/resume/resume.md

 * Acted as project manager and lead developer for prototype inventory tracking website for a customer
 * Acted as technical lead developing the backend API for a mobile app that scrapes and aggregates medical information enabling better data transparency for patients and providing actionable healtcare suggestions
 * Worked on the National Science Foundation-funded DataNet Federation Consortium helping to build federated data management grids and tools to support long-term curation of engineering and computer aided drafting data
+* *TITAN* 2009-2012, Lead Software Integrator
-* Acted as lead software integrator for US Army CERDEC's TITAN program.
-Contributed to specification for command and control message formats and developed and maintained several shared libraries used by contractors
+ * Contributed to specification for command and control message formats and developed and maintained several shared libraries used by contractors for US Army CERDEC's TITAN program
  * Designed system to support fully decentralized collaboration on digital documents by military command staff; implemented back-end storage and synchronization framework to operate under bandwidth limited and disruption prone network conditions
  * Participated in large experiments, demonstrations, and field trials at Ft.
 Leavenworth, Ft.
 Polk and Ft.
 Dix as well as Massy France and Nürnberg Germany.
 Provided integration, testing, and user training support as well as capturing experiment data and conducting interviews with end users and subject matter experts
  * Built translation layers to interface with the message formats of several military systems of record

 **Research Programmer** <time>Jan 2004 - Dec 2008</time>
 **Carnegie Mellon University**, Pittsburgh PA